Fractal

 Object encapsulation benefits do not translate equally well to the system level.

-In Fractal Programming, both through the software run-time environment "plumbing" as well as design and implementation methodologies that are encouraged/enforced by the programming framework -- the design of enterprise class applications is done with a vastly reduced number of database schemes.
+In Fractal Computing, both through the software run-time environment "plumbing" as well as design and implementation methodologies that are encouraged/enforced by the programming framework -- the design of enterprise class applications is done with a vastly reduced number of database schemes.

 The first order result is SIMPLICITY.